Lavanya-D19/E-commerce-book-master/README.md

 (Note: The website can take upto 30 seconds (hosted on Render free tier services), as the project has no clients, its just for learning, please refer the source code to run locally).

-### Short Note

-This guide will Step-by-Step help you to create your own ecommerce bookstore application in django.
-With HTML, CSS, JAVASCRIPT and Django Framework.

 Note: this guide is not for absolute beginners so im assuming that you have the basic knowledge of MVT in django to get started.
 To know more on it i recommend you <a href="https://docs.djangoproject.com/en/3.0/">django documentation</a>.